saamuul/team-allocation-simulator/README.md

 ---

 ## 📘 Overview
-The **Team Allocation Simulator** automatically forms balanced and diverse student teams for the “Introduction to Data Science” course.
+The **Team Allocation Simulator** automatically forms balanced and diverse student teams.

 It assigns students into teams of five (or customizable team sizes) while ensuring fairness across:
 - **School Affiliation** – prevents majority from the same school